 I use tapioca as my thickener and setting agent, but I blitz it in a blender for a minute or so to grind it more like a powder or flour.
 I prefer this over corn starch.

 It is possible to use frozen raspberries in this recipe, but there is nothing like fresh berries.
 Give the raspberries a quick rinse before tossing with the sugar and tapioca.
-I used this new 2 in 1 strainer from Umbra to strain the berries.
 It worked great!

 Toss the fresh raspberries with the sugar, tapioca and lemon juice.
 Be gentle so that the raspberries stay whole and do not get crushed.
 Pour them into the pie shell and dot with butter.